 The Groom - Getting Ready - 1hr

 When we arrive the groom and groomsmen should be dressed in their shirts and trousers so we can photograph the final stages of getting ready in a relaxed and candid fashion.
-In the case of grooms women your hair and makeup should be done and you should be fully dressed.

 Parents and any other family members should also be fully dressed and ready for portraits.